Dental Fillings, Roseville’s Prime Non-Toxic Choice

-A filling is a way to restore a damaged tooth back to its normal function and shape.
-When you get a filling, the dentist will remove the decayed material from the tooth, clean the affected area, and then fill the area with a material designed for fillings.
-There are many types of filling material available, ranging from gold to porcelain.
+A filling is a way to restore a damaged tooth to its normal function and shape.
+When you get a filling, the dentist will remove the decayed material from the tooth, clean the affected area, and fill the space with the material of choice.
+There are many types of filling material available, ranging from gold to porcelain to composite resin.

 Tooth Colored Fillings & Replacing Old Fillings